eitanoid/toml-resume/README.md

 # output to stdout
 $ toml-resume example.toml -o -

-# read from stdin or redirection (output to by default stdout)
+# read from stdin or redirection (output to stdout by default)
 $ cat file.toml | toml-resume
 $ toml-resume < example.toml